 Every time I see someone driving around in an expensive car I almost get hives.
 I shudder to think of all the money that’s tied up in the vehicle because not only are the payments high, but they take more expensive gasoline, they also cost more to insure, and cost more to repair.
 Now don’t get me wrong, there’s nothing wrong with anyone having a car like that, but when you can’t really afford to have a car like that, it’s a problem.
 If you’re using credit to put gas in it or get it fixed, then guess what?
 You can’t afford it.
 Consider downsizing your vehicle to be more cost effective.
 After all, doesn’t a less expensive car get you to work as easily as an expensive car?

-We recently found out we were paying more than we needed to be with our home and auto insurance through a major national insurance agency.
-We shopped around and are saving roughly $70/month on our insurance now.
+A few years ago I found out I was paying more than I needed to be with home and auto insurance through a major national insurance agency.
+I shopped around and am now saving roughly $70/month on my insurance now.
 Contact your insurance company and see if there are ways to reduce your payment, or even shop around and contact a few other agencies.
 They are always happy to give you a quote and you might be surprised at the difference.

 Related Post: Things You’re Doing That Are Making You Broke

 If you go through my closet, you won’t find any designer clothes or handbags.
+Okay wait, I have three Michael Kors purses, one was a gift, and the other two I used a gift card that I had to purchase them.
+Aside from that, I have a knockoff Chanel bag.
+But other than that.
 No way.
 I don’t need $400 pants or $200 shirts.
 Not gonna happen.
 I’m frugal and can find plenty of great clothes in shops that cost way less.
 I just bought 2 long sleeve t-shirts to wear with my work clothes at Walmart for $9 each.
 I wore one the other day with a blazer I got for free when doing a mystery shop, and got so many compliments on the combo.
 People were shocked the shirt was from Walmart.
 The way I see it, is that unless I’m going to a meeting with some high end fashion designers from New York, I don’t need to have expensive clothes (and probably wouldn’t have them then either anyway).
 Don’t forget that expensive clothes often need to be dry-cleaned which is an additional expense every time it needs to be done.
 So nope, I’m not doing it.

 And there you have it, some every day things that you just might be spending too much money for each month.
 It might be time to have a look at your current expenses and see where you might be able to cut back.
 I mean, after all, isn’t the money better in your pocket than someone else’s?